emm-sam/NHANES-POWERBI-ANALYTICS/README.md

 - Second column 'income order' ranging from 1-15
 > Home -> Transform Data -> Enter Data -> close and apply

+> Model view -> Manage relationships -> New

 - Create a relationship between the 2 tables based on columns
 - match income order[bins] to data[Income]
 - use Many to one cardinality
-> Model view -> Manage relationships -> New

 SCREENSHOT?

 Create bar chart
 > X-axis income order[income order], legend data[Income], Y-axis count of data[Income]

-### Graph 4
+### Graph 4 - Count of participants by Age
-Stacked Column Cart
-LEAVE TILL LATER - could be histogram?
+Histogram
+SCREENSHOT
+- as previously, create a new column with custom 'bins' which are ranges to categorise the age variable
+> DAX: **Age Bins = SWITCH ( TRUE(), data[RIDAGEYR] >= 0 && data[RIDAGEYR] < 5, "0-5", ...**

+- create a new table with the order of the bins as before and create a relationship between the 2 tables

 Mean, median, mode ?